srsRAN gNB with srsUE

 If srsUE connects successfully to the network, the following (or similar) should be displayed on the console:

-Built in Release mode using commit 637e7ce9f on branch dev.
+Built in Release mode using commit eea87b1d8 on branch master.

 Opening 1 channels in RF device=default with args=clock=external